 Other supplies that each of us supply for ourselves include pencils, reeds, mutes, and cleaning materials that are specific to each instrument.
 Sheet music is provided by the instructor or director and it is from this collection of tunes that we prepare and perform our concert literature.
 You will keep this sheet music either in the folder that we supply for you, or in a book or binder of your choice.
 This music, along with your lesson book and a pencil, must be brought to every class, rehearsal, or performance.

 We have official New Horizons shirts that we wear as our uniform during our many concert performances.
 Each member pays a monthly fee of $24.00.
 This fee goes toward offsetting rental fees, music, and supply costs, and part of our instructional costs.
 Your membership fee registers you as a New Horizons Band or Orchestra member.
-Click here to view and download our membership application brochure.
-Please make checks payable to: New Horizons Band.
-We are fortunate to have a Sponsor and host that make the substantially larger costs of operating this organization possible.
+Membership fee payments can be made by credit card or direct deposit to our account.

 Although we recommend that you attend at least one class or rehearsal each week, please understand that we know folks are busy.
 Sometimes it’s just not possible.
 THAT’S OK!
 Some of our folks come one or two times a week and others can only come twice a month.
 That’s not a problem.

 If you do not know how to read music do not let that stop you, there are numerous web sites that offer free instruction on Music Theory.
 Just go to a search web site like Yahoo.com, enter Music Theory in the search field, choose a web site and have fun learning.
 The beginner classes will cover Music Theory, but if you come with some knowledge, it will be more enjoyable for you.